John Coldham is UK Head of Brands and Designs, and co-heads the global practice. John also jointly heads the firm's Retail and Leisure Sector.

 Whether the budget is big or small, every client has the same wish - that it is spent effectively and responsibly while obtaining the best possible result.
 Our team has spent a lot of time considering costs of litigation and we pride ourselves on our accurate and competitive estimates.

-John's experience covers cases big and small, from running multi-jurisdiction patent litigation to design right cases in the Intellectual Property & Enterprise Court.
+John's experience covers cases big and small, from running multi-jurisdiction litigation across multiple rights, to smaller cases in the Intellectual Property Enterprise Court.
 Clients from around the world trust John's sensible, considered advice, and praise his commercial nous.

 - Advising Dyson in relation to dispute involving its registered design in its original cylinder vacuum cleaner at the High Court and Court of Appeal.
 The case is often cited as precedent in other design law cases.